General Program Questions

 How do I calculate my GPA?

-• All GPA information should be provided on a 4-point scale.
+• Use the GPA Calculator on the Registrar’s page.
+All GPA information should be provided on a 4-point scale.
 Only upper division undergraduate and graduate courses should be used in this calculation.
+Keep in mind that the Graduate School's Admissions Office will calculate your official GPA for official admission purposes.

 How do I submit my Statement of Purpose (SOP) & CV/Resume?